 - Irritable bowel syndrome (IBS) has been linked to depression.
 Over 80% of those with IBS report anxiety or depression (4).
-Some anti-depressant drugs have actually shown to improve IBS symptoms (5).
+Some anti-depressant drugs have actually been shown to improve IBS symptoms (5).

-- IBS has been linked to overgrowth and imbalance of healthy flora in the gut (6; 7).
+- IBS has been linked to overgrowth and an imbalance of healthy flora in the gut (6; 7).
 The imbalance has been linked with changes in serotonin levels in the gut and brain (8).

-- Individuals with (non-celiac) gluten sensitivity or Celiac disease also report high incidence of psychological symptoms (9; 10; 11)
+- Individuals with (non-celiac) gluten sensitivity or Celiac disease also report a high incidence of psychological symptoms (9; 10; 11)

 The gut may affect depression in a number of mechanisms:

 - Gut-Brain Connection via the Vagus Nerve

 (12; 13; 14; 15)